spacetelescope/jupyterhub-deploy/fuse/README.md

 * Updated values.yaml to reflect changes in parameters
 * Removed security resources in favor of implied tike-worker instance role
 * Added the k8s storage resources/specs required to mount /s3 inside JupyterHub
-* Wrote helper scripts to record development and debug methods
+* Wrote helper scripts to simplify development and deployment
 * Added a deployment checker based on the jupyterhub cluster checker.

 # More Information